Pritam-N/lorezu_agent_todo/todo-cli-vscode-extension/INSTALL.md

    - Click the Extensions icon in the sidebar (or `Cmd+Shift+X` / `Ctrl+Shift+X`)

 2. **Drag the VSIX file:**
-   - Drag `todo-cli-status-0.1.0.vsix` into the Extensions view
+   - Drag `todo-cli-status-*.vsix` into the Extensions view
    - Cursor should prompt to install

 ## Verify Installation